 Whilst your dog’s symptoms are critically important in a monitoring consultation, blood tests are is also required to confirm the correct Vetoryl dose.
 Routine blood tests should be performed at every 4 weeks, 12 weeks and every 3 months after starting treatment.

 Ensure you continue giving your dog the prescribed dose of Vetoryl even after you notice improvements in your dogs symptoms.
-Vetoryl will curb the excesses associated with the overproduction of cortisol but it will not cure the disease.
+Vetoryl will curb the excesses associated with the overproduction of cortisol but it will not cure your dog.

 Monitoring is important and regular checks performed by your veterinary surgeon will ensure your dog continues to get the best possible care.